chat-sui-hackathon/chat-web/DESIGN.md

 - Key encrypted with each member's public key
 - Stored in Pass objects
 - Messages encrypted with symmetric key before on-chain storage
+- **No key rotation**: Encryption keys do not rotate
+- Keys remain static for the lifetime of the room
+- If security is compromised, room must be recreated with new key

 **Encryption Library:**
 - Use `libsodium-wrappers` for encryption operations